 Notice how in summer the sun rises in the north east and sets in the north west, and only in March and September does it rise exactly in the east and set exactly in the west.
-Notice also how much higher in the sky the sun appears in summer than in winter - 23.5° higher - the amount of the tilt.
+Notice also how much higher in the sky the sun appears in summer than in winter - approximately 47° higher - which is double the angle of the tilt.

 The earth does not wobble on its axis over the period of a year.
 The north and south poles point constantly in the same direction all year round.

 As the earth reaches the two points that are equidistant between seasons there comes a time - the two equinoxes: one in March and the other in September - when all places on earth experience 12 hours of daylight and 12 hours of darkness.